panushri25/emrQA/README.md

 **UPDATES:**
 ```
 29th Novemebr 2018: We are excited to announce that this data will now be hosted directly under the i2b2 license !!
 So you can directly download the dataset from the i2b2 website instead of generating it from the scripts.
-We are setting this up, kindly stay tuned.
-Expected date of setup: Mid december !
 27th August 2018: Extended the i2b2 obesity question-answer pairs to obesity comorbidities.
 20th August 2018: Added QA pairs generated from i2b2 relations (assertions).
 27th Jun 2018: Dataset as decribed in the paper.
 ```

+## Download Dataset

+emrQA is available for download here: https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/ (you'll need to sign the agreement and request for the data, it come through the same day).
+You'll find it listed under Community Annotations Downloads as follows -

 ## Requirements